nextacular/nextacular/README.md

 ![Nextacular - Quickly launch multi-tenant SaaS applications](./public/images/seo-cover.png)

 An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
-Built on top of popular and modern technologies such as Next JS, Tailwind, Prisma, and Stripe
+Built on top of popular and modern technologies such as Next JS, Tailwind, and Prisma

 **Features** packaged out-of-the-box: **Authentication**, **Billing & Payment**, **Database**, **Email**, **Custom Domains**, **Multi-tenancy**, **Workspaces**, and **Teams**